malariagen/pipelines/docs/specs/snp-genotyping-vector.md

 ## Change log

+* Version 1.4.1 - Modified the Zarr conversion step to use a script.
+Fixed missing MQ annotation in output VCF.

 * Version 1.4.0 - Updated Zarr and scikit-allel versions.
 Corrected the fields parameters in the VCF to Zarr conversion (added